Mohammad-ebr/GTBpy/README.md

 deviation of d, and DM is the Diebold-Mariano statistic.
 MDM here follows $t(\tau - 1)$ distribution.

-# 6. UHSIs robustness to keyword selection
+# 6. UHSIs Robustness to Keyword Selection

 We evaluate the forecasting power of the selected predictors.
 We establish an autoregressive model without any exogenous variables as the